 - 1.9-liter capacity

 As an entry-level espresso machine, the Gaggia Brera is popular.
 It’s a delight to use and will serve you well as a go-to or stepping stone to more complex brewers.
-Overall, it is straightforward and simple, with a clean, sleek appearance.
+Overall, it is straightforward, with a clean, sleek appearance.

 The bean, water, and dregs compartments hold less than comparable models, but this is on purpose.

 The Brera is almost as simple to use as a plug-and-play device.
 The front panel includes a display and four buttons, one of which is the power button.
-Espresso and long coffee are produced by the two beverage buttons.
+The two beverage buttons produce espresso and long coffee.
 Press the drink button twice to get a separately ground double shot.